ljxowen/flask_project/backend/README.md

 $ flask db init
 ```

-This will craete the folder `/backend/migrations`, you can check and edit the migrate file in `/migrations/versions` for different version of database structure.
+This will create the folder `/backend/migrations`, you can check and edit the migrate file in `/migrations/versions` for different version of database structure.

 To genereate the migrate file in `versions` based on sqlarchemy code, run command: